 While regular eye exams are essential for every member of the family, they're especially for those who spend a good portion of their day in front of a screen.

 Don’t put off your child’s annual Eye Exam.
-Schedule an appointment with West Houston Eye in West Houston today!
+Schedule an appointment with Eye Shop in West Houston today!

 West Houston Eye, your Houston eye doctor for eye exams and eye care

 According to the American and Canadian Optometric Associations, it’s recommended for a child to have their first Eye Exam between 6-12 months of age.